amaroom/commandbox-amazon/README.md

 are located in the container path `/web/servlet-home/WEB-INF`.

-Configuration settings for _Web_ and _Server_ contexts, such as the file `railo-web.xml.cfm` for _Web_ contexts and `railo-server.xml` for the _Server_ context are in their respective folders and can be replace or overridden bith binding.
+Configuration settings for _Web_ and _Server_ contexts, such as the file `lucee-web.xml.cfm` for _Web_ contexts and `lucee-server.xml` for the _Server_ context, are in their respective folders and can be replace or overridden bith binding.

 #### Example context paths

 * Server context
-    * `/web/servlet-home/WEB-INF/railo-server/context`
+    * `/web/servlet-home/WEB-INF/lucee-server/context`
-        * Contains configuration file `railo-server.xml`
+        * Contains configuration file `lucee-server.xml`
 * Web context
-    * `/web/servlet-home/WEB-INF/railo-web`
+    * `/web/servlet-home/WEB-INF/lucee-web`
-        * Contains configuration file `railo-web.xml.cfm`
+        * Contains configuration file `lucee-web.xml.cfm`